-If you’re visiting this page, you are probably assisting a young person who is considering a Gap Year before or during their college career.
+If you’re visiting this page, you are probably assisting a young person who is considering a gap year before or during their college career.
 The practice of taking a year off before college is commonplace in many parts of the world, most notably in Great Britain.
-In America, Gap Years are surging in popularity, in part due to the support from respected colleges and universities.
-In 2016, Malia Obama made headlines by choosing to take a Gap Year before starting at Harvard, further moving the Gap Year option into the mainstream.
+In America, gap years are surging in popularity, in part due to the support from respected colleges and universities.
+In 2016, Malia Obama made headlines by choosing to take a gap year before starting at Harvard, further moving the option into the mainstream.

-Every parent begins the Gap Year journey in a different place.
-Some parents know that a Gap Year is the best choice for their child, while other parents find themselves wary of the concept.
+Every parent begins the gap year journey in a different place.
+Some parents know that a year out is the best choice for their child, while other parents find themselves wary of the concept.
 Take some time to get to know the options out there.
-Gap Year itineraries can be tailored to just any budget and structure based on your child’s profile.
+Gap year itineraries can be tailored to just any budget and structure based on your child’s profile.

 Where Do I Begin?

-If your child expresses interest to you about taking a Gap Year, the best immediate course of action is to listen.
+If your child expresses interest to you about taking a gap year, the best immediate course of action is to listen.
 Sit down with your child and ask them why they want to take a year out and what they hope to do with their year.
 You might be surprised by what they say.
-Parental support is key to a successful Gap Year, and being able to communicate effectively with your child will make the Gap Year planning much easier for you both.
+Parental support is key to a successful year, and being able to communicate effectively with your child will make the planning much easier for you both.

 This by far the most common concern expressed by parents of prospective gappers.
 Parents worry that their child will become enthralled with the “real world” and refuse to begin or return to college.
-Data collected by the American Gap Association tell us that 90% of students who take a Gap Year begin college within a year of starting their gap time.
+Data collected by the Gap Year Association tell us that 90% of students who take a gap year begin college within a year of starting their gap time.

-The range of opportunities available to Gap Year students is astounding.
+The range of opportunities available to students is astounding.
 There are opportunities to suit every budget, and financial aid and scholarship resources are expanding every year.
-It is also possible to use 529 Savings Account money towards certain Gap Year programs.
+It is also possible to use 529 Savings Account money towards certain programs.